JustAnotherHeroRiding/notes/Memory Game modes.md

 ## Sounds
+You can find free sound effects on various websites.
+Here are a few suggestions:

+1. **Freesound:** A collaborative database of Creative Commons Licensed sounds.
+You can search for specific sounds like "success chime" or "error buzz".

+2. **Zapsplat:** Offers a wide range of sound effects.
+You might find suitable sounds for a successful match or an unsuccessful attempt.

+3. **Free Music Archive:** While primarily for music, they also have sound effects that could be useful.
+### Tasks
 - play a sound when losing or winning
 - Background music
 - For the main menu i can play barber beats